profezzorn/ProffieOSDocs/making_changes.md

 After forking, you can make edits.
 Make sure to check the "Preview" tab to see approximately how your changes will look once they appear on the POD site.
+For more information about how to make it look the way you want, try [this site](https://www.markdownguide.org/tools/github-pages/).

 Once you are happy with your changes, write a comment describing your changes below and hit the "propose" button.